Mission Innovation

 Misiones

-Missions are public-private innovation alliances to catalyse global action around ambitious innovation objectives that can lead to turning points in the cost and scaling of clean energy, leading to the faster adoption of technology.
-All are co-led by countries that have agreed to promote them and bring together alliances between countries, corporations, investors and research centres that set ambitious global objectives and provide impetus to ensure that more innovation is achieved progressively more quickly.
-There are currently 7 missions that guide their activities based on a 2030 Roadmap and an Action Plan that identifies and prioritises innovation challenges in each one.
+The Missions are public-private innovation alliances to catalyse global action around ambitious innovation goals that can lead to tipping points in the cost and scaling of clean energy, leading to faster technology adoption.
+They are all co-led by countries that have agreed to drive them forward and bring together partnerships between countries, corporations, investors and research centers that set ambitious global goals and provide momentum to ensure that more innovation takes place and more quickly.
+There are currently 7 missions that guide their activities based on a Roadmap to 2030 and an Action Plan that identifies and prioritizes the innovation challenges in each one.
 Spain initially participates in three of these missions: Green Powered Future, Clean Hydrogen and Urban Transitions.

 Mission Innovation

-In order to adequately address Spanish participation in and contribution to MI, both the Energy, Environment and Technology Research Centre (CIEMAT) and the Alliance for Energy Research and Innovation (ALINNE) have been involved, acting as the Technical Secretariat for Spanish participation (SecMI), encouraging frequent and close communication with energy technology platforms, national representatives in MI and acting as the focal point of the MCIU in the MI Secretariat.
+In order to adequately address the Spanish participation and contribution in MI, both the Centre for Energy, Environmental and Technological Research (CIEMAT) and the Alliance for Energy Research and Innovation (ALINNE), which act as the Technical Secretariat of the Spanish participation (SecMI), promoting frequent and close communication with the technological platforms in the energy field, the national representatives in MI and acting as the focal point of the MCIU in the MI Secretariat, have been counted.

 Mission Innovation Animation